-A preliminary review of this application indicates that the proposed work would not affect listed species or their critical habitat pursuant to Section 7 of the Endangered Species Act as amended.
-As a result, consultation with NOAA Fisheries pursuant to Section 7 of the ESA is not necessary.
-The applicant has stated that during approximately 30 years of studies at the site, no Atlantic Sturgeon have be noted in and around the University's basin.
+A preliminary review of this application indicates that the proposed work may affect listed species or their critical habitat pursuant to Section 7 of the Endangered Species Act as amended.
 As the evaluation of this application continues, additional information may become available which could modify this preliminary determination.